 I always thought I had pretty cool jobs, but imagine being able to clown around for over 45 years!

 And I always wanted a pair of Bozo’s old shoes!
 I thought the worn out footwear would look pretty cool framed and hanging on the wall with a pic of Bozo.
 I wonder how many pairs of shoes Dick went through over the years?
-Not to mention the gallons and gallons of white clown makeup, red/orange wigs or red noses.
+Not to mention the gallons and gallons of white clown makeup, red/orange wigs and red noses.

 Here is another “Bozo’s Big Top” from January of 1986…